kHarshit/kHarshit.github.io/_posts/2018-04-27-how-deep-should-neual-nets-be.md

 title: "How deep should neural nets be?"
 date: 2018-04-27
 categories: [Data Science, Deep Learning]
+excerpt: "Practical guidance on choosing neural network depth and layer sizes, input, hidden, and output layers for different problem types."
 ---

 How do we decide on what architecture to use while solving a problem using neural networks?
 Should we use no hidden layers?
 One hidden layer?
 Two hidden layers?
 How large should each layer be?